Course Number and Title: AET 270 Architectural Drafting/Design IV

 - Create 3D interior and exterior views.

-- Present design information graphically, orally, and in writing.
+- Express design information graphically, orally, and in writing.

 - Use building design standards and techniques.